Marnie Jensen’s daughter Emma was about 5½ months old when she started grabbing food off her parents’ plates and intently watching them eat.

 Many parents of older babies starting solid foods describe similar reactions and wonder: Is it essential that baby’s first solid food be a prepared, iron-fortified infant cereal?
 No, says Montreal paediatrician Valerie Marchand, pointing out that the new guidelines from the Canadian Paediatric Society (CPS) do not specifically recommend starting with cereals, as the old ones did.

 “That’s because when babies started solid foods at four months, their digestive systems could really only handle these processed cereals.
-But at six months [the age the CPS now recommends for the introduction of solids], a baby is ready to digest other foods that are high in iron, such as meats.
+But at six months [the], a baby is ready to digest other foods that are high in iron, such as meats.
 So if the baby is willing to eat meat, then that would be fine as a first food at this age.”

 Marchand explains that a baby’s need for iron begins to increase at six months, and the iron from other sources, such as vegetables, is not well absorbed.
 “The iron in the iron-fortified cereal is actually not well absorbed either,” she adds, “but there is a large amount, so the baby gets enough.”
 The iron in breastmilk, while the quantity is lower, is very well absorbed.